Exploring the Liberty Science Center in Jersey City

 Family Fun at Liberty Science Center in Jersey City

 The third floors Eat or Be Eaten exhibit houses several animals.
-Kids can meet watch the feeding of the tamarins or follow the naked mole rats as they explore their tubes.
+Kids can meet, watch the feeding of the tamarins or follow the naked mole rats as they explore their tubes.
 For the adventurous ones, you can have a closer look at some creepy insects!
 Not my personal favorite, but it’s fascinating to learn more about all these different creatures.
 Your child can also have an up-close encounter where a guide will tell them more about a specific animal.
-And if it’s safe, they may be able to gently touch one.
+And if it’s safe, they may be able to touch one gently.
 Another great exhibit on this floor is the infinity climber.
 There is a height requirement to enter this exhibit, so it’s meant for older kids and even adults.

 I want to emphasize that even if you have a young child, do not fret.
-They have a dedicated space on the 2nd floor called “I Explore” for kids under the age of 5.
-Kids can turn cranks, make balls shoot out onto a target, paint with water, play with rice, and many other interactive activities.
+They have a dedicated space on the 2nd floor called “I Explore” for kids under 5.
+Kids can turn cranks, make balls shoot out onto a target, paint with water, play with rice, and do other interactive activities.
 One area in the back changes its theme every season.
 At the moment, they have a light table complete with Magna tiles and other colorful filters for experimenting.
 Besides that space, the other exhibits I mentioned are also very child-friendly.

 In addition to the exhibits, there are special shows that you can pay extra to watch.
-One of our favorites is Sesame Street’s “One World, One Sky: Big Bird’s Adventure” which plays inside the planetarium.
+One of our favorites is Sesame Street’s “One World, One Sky: Big Bird’s Adventure,” which plays inside the planetarium.
 The Planetarium is the largest in the Western Hemisphere!
-SO it’s definitely something to check out.
+SO it’s something to check out.
 They also have a 3D Science Theater that showcases different movies about nature and animals.

 Food Options at Liberty Science Center in Jersey City

 There are a couple of options to get to the Liberty Science Center in Jersey City.
-On a nice day, you can take an easy walk in from Downtown Jersey City, over the bridge on Jersey Avenue or from around the Bergen-Lafayette neighborhood.
+On a nice day, you can take a leisurely walk in from Downtown Jersey City, over the bridge on Jersey Avenue, or from around the Bergen-Lafayette neighborhood.
 Another option is to ride the light rail to the Liberty State Park station.
 A light rail ticket is about $2.50 each way.
 From there, it is a quick 5-minute walk to the entrance.
 You can also drive there since they offer plenty of parking.
 There is a $7 fee per car for parking, which you can pay from a machine in the lobby.